 Chapter 6.
 Storage area network as a service for cloud computing

 Chapter 11.
 Storage area networks and green data centers

 Chapter 12.
-The IBM product portfolio
+IBM Fibre Channel storage area networks product portfolio

 Chapter 13.
 Certification